vrajshah5104/BookMyShow-Clone/README.md

 npm run start
 className are also present here just like in Bootstrap

+# Tailwind Shades
+A website where you can find code to any mixture of shades you want

 # React Slick
 A library for Carousel
 npm install react-slick